unit-coverage/unit-coverage/README.md

 ## Matching test and source file

-To let `unit-coverage` do the job at its best, you should choose the matching method, which specifies mapping between a source file and its tests file.
-We call it `File Set` (set of files).
+To let `unit-coverage` do the job at its best, you should choose a matching method, which specifies a mapping between a source file and its tests file.
+We call it `File Set`.

 There is a CLI option to specify the required `File Set`: `--set <file-set>` (shortcut: `-S`).
 Some `File Sets` requires configuration.
 You can use `--set-opt <name>=<val>`(shortcut: `-O`).